realworldocaml/book/en/compiler-output-formats.md

 defines the order in which compilation units are initialized at runtime (recall that OCaml has no single `main` function like C does).

-A typical OCaml library consists of multiple modules (and hence multiple `cmo` files).  `ocamlc` can combine these into a single `cma` bytecode archive by using the `-a` flag.
+A typical OCaml library consists of multiple modules and hence multiple `cmo` files.  `ocamlc` can combine these into a single `cma` bytecode archive by using the `-a` flag.
 The objects in the library are linked as regular `cmo` files in the order specified when the library file was built.
 However, if an object file within the library isn't referenced elsewhere in the program, it is